 - Access cheaper VoIP calls

-VoIP – is best known under brand names like Skype, Viber and Google Hangouts.
-Akin to making a phone call over the internet instead of through a traditional telephone, VoIP is an extremely popular service because it makes keeping in touch easy almost regardless of where you are.– also known as
+– also known as – is best known under brand names like Skype, Viber and Google Hangouts.
+Akin to making a phone call over the internet instead of through a traditional telephone, VoIP is an extremely popular service because it makes keeping in touch easy almost regardless of where you are.

 There are some countries which block VoIP use altogether, and much like airlines, many VoIP providers will charge different rates to users in different countries.
 Log on with a VPN instead of an ordinary, unencrypted connection and not only can you get around any geo-restrictions that might be in place, you can save money on the price of your calls by connecting through an IP registered to a lower-cost country.